Roblox/creator-docs/content/en-us/luau/type-checking.md

 ### Function Generics

 Functions can also use generics.
-The State example can infer the value of `T` from the function's incoming arguments.
+The `State` example infers the value of `T` from the function's incoming arguments.

-A generic function is defined by adding a `<>` to the right of the function name.
+To define a generic function, add a `<>` to the function name:

 ```lua
 local function State<T>(key: string, value: T): State<T>